Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 We're at move 142.
 We've thought this out ahead to make sure it will work, but you can just watch the action unfold for now.
 We start bringing down cards from the discard pile, and putting them into empty spaces if they won't fit anywhere else.
 As we do so, we keep our eyes open for opportunities to conserve empty piles by making builds.

 At move 187, we spot another opportunity.
-We can move the K of Hearts-to-10 of Hearts to an empty pile, and rearrange some other stuff to regain the empty pile.
+We can move the K-to-10 to an empty pile, and rearrange some other stuff to regain the empty pile.
 This reveals the cards that were under those Hearts.

 Finally, at move 192, we start bringing cards down from the discard pile again.
 We're getting a bit desperate: there are only two cards left to deal, and we still have a long way to go.
 We need to get at the low-ranked cards in the discard pile!
 Fortunately, from here on out it's easy -- just bring 'em down, and play 'em up.
 At move 245 (phew!) we're done, and we have our win.